stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yyan11−stat6250): Does the YEARCUTOFF= option affectdate values that have four-digit years?
 - Answer (yyan11−stat6250): No, the YEARCUTOFF= option doesn't affect date values that have four-digit years.
 - Question (dlee117−stat6250): What date would 4/4/17 be interpreted as if YEARCUTOFF = 2017?
--Answer (mcardoso3-stat6250):  The date would be interpreted as 4/4/2017 if the YEARCUTOFF=2017.
+- Answer (mcardoso3-stat6250):  The date would be interpreted as 4/4/2017 if the YEARCUTOFF=2017.
 - Question (yzhu12-stat6250): How to define library?
 - Answer (yzhu12-stat6250): You assign a library name (a libref) to it and specify a path, such as a directory path and use the libref as the first part of the file's two-level name (libref.filename) to reference the file within the library.
 You can use programming statements to assign library names.
 - *Question* (lwang30-stat6250) : Is there a way to let SAS read and process more than 100 years ?
--Answer (mcardoso3-stat6250):  Yes, you can override the default and change the value of YEARCUTOFF= to the first year of another 100-year span.
+- Answer (mcardoso3-stat6250):  Yes, you can override the default and change the value of YEARCUTOFF= to the first year of another 100-year span.
 - Question (kveng-stat6250): Is “YEARCUTOFF” a function in SAS?
 - Question (hhu9−stat6250): Does the YEARCUTOFF=option has affect on 4 digit value?
 - Answer (hhu9−stat6250): No, you set an informat with correct field width.